ZIZAIJIYIGon/The-algorithms-used-for-OABS-AM-problem/README.md

 # Project overview
-Coding with python3.9.1， this project implements three different algorithms (ARNS, RKGA, TS) to solve the order acceptance and batch scheduling problem in additive manufacturing.
+Coding with python3.9.1， this project implements three different algorithms (AHNS, RKGA, TS) to solve the order acceptance and batch scheduling problem in additive manufacturing.
 These algorithms accomplish their tasks by calling the functions in "**functions.py**" and the initial solution generation method in "**initialization.py**".
-Each algorithm file (**ARNS algorithm.py, RKGA algorithm.py, TS algorithm.py**) independently implements different optimization strategies, but they share the same initial solution generation and basic functions.
+Each algorithm file (**AHNS algorithm.py, RKGA algorithm.py, TS algorithm.py**) independently implements different optimization strategies, but they share the same initial solution generation and basic functions.

 # Usage